 - The Contemporary Arts Center displays 20th-century art, architecture and design, as well as sculpture, photography, video and multimedia exhibits.
 Thanks to a recent endowment, admission is free for all visitors!

-- The Taft Museum of Art is housed in the Baum-Longworth-Sinton-Taft House, a National Historic Landmark. the Taft is home to an extensive art collection that includes European and American master paintings, Chinese porcelains, and European decorative arts.
+- The Taft Museum of Art is housed in the Baum-Longworth-Sinton-Taft House, a National Historic Landmark.
+The Taft's extensive collection includes paintings by European and American masters, Chinese porcelains and European decorative arts.
 On display are major works by Rembrandt, Goya, Whistler and Sargent.

-- The Krohn Conservatory is one of Cincinnati's finest public resources, housing plants from both desert and tropical climates, including a room devoted entirely to orchids.
-One of the most fascinating and entertaining events held at the Conservatory is the annual Butterfly Show, where countless butterflies are released to fly freely within the Conservatory's showroom, adding yet another blaze of color to an already charming display.
+- The Krohn Conservatory houses plants from both desert and tropical climates, including a room devoted entirely to orchids.
+At the annual Butterfly Show, countless butterflies are released to fly freely within the Conservatory's showroom, adding yet another blaze of color to an already charming display.

-- Newport Aquarium offers views of 11,000 beautiful and dangerous water-dwelling species.
-Galleries take visitors into 16 different aquatic worlds, including shark-filled ocean depths, alligator-infested swampland and the penguin populated Arctic.
+- Newport Aquarium offers views of 11,000 water-dwelling species.
+The aquarium's galleries take visitors into 16 different aquatic worlds, including shark-filled ocean depths, alligator-infested swampland and the penguin-populated Arctic.

-- The Beach Water Park offers more than 30 water slides and other attractions on 35 acres of land near King's Island.
-Included is the "Aztec Adventure" water coaster, a 500-foot-long flume that sends riders up, around and down a 30-foot drop into a pool guarded by "cobras."
+- The Beach Water Park offers more than 30 water slides and other attractions.
+Highlights include the Big Kahuna water coaster, a 500-foot-long flume that sends riders up, around and down a 30-foot final drop.